-- Move away from using natural gas-fired EGUs as placeholders in integrated resource plan (IRP) proceedings to ensure that IRPs consider GHG emissions goals.
+- Move towards EGUs that have lower carbon intensity as placeholders in integrated resource plan (IRP) proceedings to ensure that IRPs consider GHG emission goals.
 This will improve the accuracy of future projections of GHG emissions and can occur in the absence of new legislation. - Prioritize decarbonization in IRP proceedings as part of, or in addition to, the low-carbon base case.